Burn-Up W

 Burn-Up W is a 1996 anime OVA directed by Hiroshi Negishi.
 It was soon followed by a series version called Burn-Up Excess, though it occasionally lacks continuity with the series.
 The OVA consists of four episodes, chronicling Team Warrior through more missions.
-Like the original series, there is still a large amount of fan service.

 Plot

 Burn Up W is about the adventures of Team Warrior, a band of highly skilled and completely reckless female cops.
 The team features the loose cannon Rio, trigger-happy Maya and ace hacker Lilica, who get the job done, regardless of the cost to the Tokyo Police Department or the city.